derzorngottes/m.apper/workflow.md

 ---
 Step 1
 ---
-Create OAuth route for user to login with Meetup OAuth XX Build index file in handlebars w/basic css layout XX Add google map
+XX Create OAuth route for user to login with Meetup OAuth XX Build index file in handlebars w/basic css layout XX Add google map
-Add user input for zipcode / pin on map
+XX Add user input for zipcode / pin on map
 =======
 Step 1 (OAuth and Index/Map Setup)
 ---
-Create OAuth route for user to login with Meetup OAuth
+XX Create OAuth route for user to login with Meetup OAuth

-Build index file in handlebars w/basic css layout including login button (to tie into OAuth) Add user input form for zipcode (placeholders for any other information to be requested from the user) Add google map to index.hbs
+XX Build index file in handlebars w/basic css layout including login button (to tie into OAuth) Add user input form for zipcode (placeholders for any other information to be requested from the user) XX Add google map to index.hbs
-Generate pins on map from test data
+N/A Generate pins on map from test data

 ***** google map and user functions should be on the front end